plone/bobtemplates.plone/docs/develop.rst

 Package tests
 .............

-Package tests are for testing the code of bobtemplates.plone it self.
+Package tests are for testing the code of bobtemplates.eea it self.
 These code is used to generate and update the structures of the generated packages.

 You can find these test in the ``package-test`` folder.
 This is a good place to test everything related to the generation process.